 MAPS & STATISTICAL DATA SETS

 - STREAM: Spatiotemporal research infrastructure for Early Modern Flanders and Brabant (statistical data with geo-referencing and semantic annotation).
-STREAM is designed to protect and facilitate access to a multitude of (socio-economic) historical data for scientific research.
-Developed with collaboration of the Free University Brussels.
+STREAM is designed to protect and facilitate access to a multitude of (socio-economic) historical data and large-scale maps for scientific research.
+Developed in collaboration with the Free University Brussels.

 - Appraising Risk, Past and Present: Interrogating Historical Data to Enhance Understanding of Environmental Crises in the Indian Ocean World.
 Project led by the Indian Ocean World Centre at McGill University (Canada), with collaboration of Ghent University’s CartoGIS team, esp. for database and cartoweb application.

 - LOKSTAT: database and GIS including the results of the censuses of population, agriculture, trade and industry that took place in Belgium in the period 1800-2000, together with various other statistical sources at the level of the municipalities.
 LOKSTAT is a project of the Quetelet Center

 - Flore de Gand project: digitisation (for Ghent University’s archive and heritage portal) of the tangible and intangible heritage of the botanical garden in Ghent and the city’s broader horticultural scene of the nineteenth and first half of the twentieth century.

 THEMATIC DATA SETS

 - TIC-Collaborative: a collaborative digital humanities project, focusing on transnational intellectual cooperation (TIC) in the long nineteenth century, in particular on transnational connections in the field of social reform.
 The project includes a Virtual Reconstruction Environment with (1) a digitised and searchable corpus of primary sources; (2) a collaborative relational database; and (3) a shared bibliography.